 Annual Awards Voting

 Only ASC members can vote.
-We will vote online and hese awards will be announced at the end-of-year breakfast.
+We will vote online and then ratify the results at our next meeting.
+These awards will then be announced at the end-of-year breakfast.

 End of Year luncheon

 There is a meeting right after this meeting to discuss this.
 The next ASC meeting will be the last meeting right before the luncheon.
 We will need to start collecting names for help on this soon.